Thoughts of Truth

 Present: Corri has set up a new mechanic shop at the party’s Cherrywood House in Codun.
 She frequently acts as Doe’s translator, and is an enthusiastic proponent for their journey to help Doe find out more about her past.
 She’s looking forward to seeing more of the world and riding a Raster.

 After staring at an impossible cube in the Floating Pyramid, Corri developed a tick where she is compelled to wash her hands when she smells baking bread.
-She’s training her mental capabilities with Strogganov in order to develop more robust defences and generally enhance her psionic skills.
+She’s been working hard at improving her mental defences ever since, and has had some pay off.
+She’s also learnt a bunch of helpful esoteries.

 Past: Corri was born to an older couple.
 Her father, Embergus, was really good with people.
 Her mother, Longwin (or “Chip”, as Embergus or a rare traveller would sometimes called her in private), was really good with machines.
 Both her parents had been travellers; they’d met later in life when Longwin settled down in a small town in the southern Pytharon Empire and opened a repair shop.